TheKliko/klikos-modloader/readme.md

 <h3>Mod generator [BETA]</h3>
 Don't know how to make mods yourself?
 Try out our mod generator!

-<h3>Discord RPC & BloxstrapSDK support</h3>
+<h3>Discord RPC and BloxstrapRPC SDK</h3>
 Replace Roblox's default rich presence to show more details.
-The <a href="https://github.com/pizzaboxer/bloxstrap/wiki/Integrating-Bloxstrap-functionality-into-your-game">BloxstrapSDK</a> allows games to set custom RPC data.
+The <a href="https://github.com/pizzaboxer/bloxstrap/wiki/Integrating-Bloxstrap-functionality-into-your-game">BloxstrapRPC</a> allows games to set custom RPC data.

 <h3>Studio Support</h3>
 Kliko's modloader is available for both the Roblox Player and Roblox Studio.